daricelio/daricelio.github.io/b_about.md

 ---

 ### About me
 Welcome to my homepage!
 Here you can find my publications, courses, and some other material related to my works.
-My detailed CV is available in Portuguese at <a href=”html://lattes.cnpq.br/7376671815596508”>Lattes Plataform of CV</a>.
+My detailed CV is available in Portuguese at <a href=”http://lattes.cnpq.br/7376671815596508”>Lattes Plataform of CV </a>.

 ### Short Bio